top of page

 Clothing has always been a way of expressing oneself: our national or ethnic identity, our class, gender and sexuality.
 Clothes are and always have been Worn to be wild.

-We thank our generous sponsors
+We thank our generous and valued sponsors and partners

-for giving us the opportunity to develop our creative skills, contribute to a rich, innovative art, craft and design community and bring attention to the national discussion around our environment and the urgent need to reduce textile waste in landfill.
+for giving us the opportunity to develop our creative skills, contribute to a rich, innovative art, craft and design community

 bottom of page